supreet11agrawal/Proposal/Proposal.md

 * Probability of coming back at the origin after the `N` steps
 * Expected distance after `N` steps
 * Expected number of steps taken to move to a distance `d` from the origin

+Please note that the list above is incomplete.
+The functionality of 2D Random Walk class will be extended much more than this but a theoretical research is required for the same.
+The community bonding period will be a good time for studying it and discussion of ideas with mentor.

 In this period, implementation of Stochastic Processes continuous in time will also be studied and if possible, implemented.
 However, considering the complexity of such processes and limited amount of time; I have not included them in the timeline.
 I will continue to work on them after GSoC.